DETAILED ACTION

 For analysis under SME Step 1, the claims herein are directed to a method, which would be classified under one of the listed statutory classifications (SME Step 1=Yes).

-For analysis under revised SME Step 2A, Prong 1, independent claim 8 recites a system comprising a “stroke detector” implemented on a processor that is configured to receive movement data from an accelerometer that is attached to a patient for a period of time, analyze the movement data using a test statistic which is robust to motion distribution covariate shift to enable passive monitoring of the patient, and outputting an alarm signal in response to detecting a stroke using the movement data.
+For analysis under revised SME Step 2A, Prong 1, independent claim 8 recites a system comprising a “stroke detector” implemented on a processor that is configured to receive movement data from accelerometers that are attached to a patient for a period of time, analyze the movement data using a test statistic which is robust to motion distribution covariate shift to enable passive monitoring of the patient, the test statistic being evaluated using multiple threshold tests over different durations of data, and outputting an alarm signal in response to detecting a stroke using the movement data.

 The dependent claims (claims 9-14) appear to be encompassed by the abstract idea of the independent claims since they merely indicate acquiring the data (claims 11, 12), processing the data (claims 9, 10, 13), and outputting the result (claim 14)